mzschwartz5/VoxelDestroyer/README.md

 These settings are all keyable.

+<a id="issue-roadmap"></a>
 # 🚧 Roadmap

 There are still several features under development (though currently on pause), and many bugs as well.
 You can view them all in repo's [issues](https://github.com/mzschwartz5/cubit/issues).
 There are a few high-priority enhancements to call out here, though:

-1. #45 - support for saving scenes with the _cubit_ plugin!
-Pretty important obviously, it just didn't make the beta cut.
-Similarly, #36 - the ability to reset the simulation to the beginning or cached frames.
+1. [Support for saving scenes with the _cubit_ plugin!](https://github.com/mzschwartz5/cubit/issues/45) Pretty important obviously, it just didn't make the beta cut.
+Similarly - [the ability to reset the simulation](https://github.com/mzschwartz5/cubit/issues/36) to the beginning or cached frames.
-1. #77 - support for recording and playing back interactions with the drag tool.
-Right now, interaction is just for fun and testing; it cannot be rendered out.
+1. [Support for recording and playing back interactions with the drag tool.](https://github.com/mzschwartz5/cubit/issues/77) Right now, interaction is just for fun and testing; it cannot be rendered out.
 With record and replay, it could be included in the render.
-1. #41 - support for using voxelization vertex attributes in custom interior shaders.
-Basically, right now you can assign a shader to the interior of the voxelized mesh, but your shader does not have access to some key information about the voxelized mesh that could greatly help create interesting volumetric effects.
+1. [Support for using voxelization vertex attributes in custom interior shaders.](https://github.com/mzschwartz5/cubit/issues/41) Basically, right now you can assign a shader to the interior of the voxelized mesh, but your shader does not have access to some key information about the voxelized mesh that could greatly help create interesting volumetric effects.

 # Developing the plug-in